How Long Should TikToks & Reels Be? (Analyzing 2,000 Creator Videos)

 The idea here is simple: choose between two product options or styles and feature them in a video.

-Then, select your favorite or encourage viewers to the do the same.
+Then, select your favorite or encourage viewers to do the same.
 In the UGC video example below, the brand prompted viewers to pick between two classy dress options.

 For brands, "This or That" is all about driving discussions while also learning what customers want.
 Since people love sharing their opinions in these types of videos, they're more likely to earn engagement as comments and interactions are a positive signal to both the TikTok and IG algorithms.